 Air drag can thus be envisioned as negative, dynamically developing acceleration acting opposite to the direction of motion of the target.
 As such, it is in two ways different from the other very common acceleration in our environment, gravity: First, the direction of the gravitational acceleration is always acting in the same direction, independently of object motion.
 Second, its force does not depend on the velocity of the target.

-(Brancazio, 1985)
+In fact, air drag does not affect the spatial and temporal domains in a parabolic trajectory in the same way.
+With regards to the vertical velocity component, which is responsible for the time-to-contact (the time it takes for a target to move to a determined location), the effect of the air resistance has a negative sign during the first part of the trajectory; however, during the second part of the trajectory the air resistance has a positive sign.
+Thus, even if the total balance of the effect is negative, the total effect on the vertical speed is compensated between both parts.
+On the contrary, for the spatial domain in addition to a reduced flight time, the horizontal velocity is negatively affected by air resistance throughout the whole trajectory reducing up to a 50% the distance covered (Brancazio, 1985).
+And yet we can perform tasks such as passing a ball to a partner or shooting a basketball with a surprising proficiency.